A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Discussions

+Compared to the trends in the sigma-split sub-samples discussed in ~\ref{ssec:sigma_cen}, where we find no \feh{} difference and a higher \mgfe{} in \hsig{} galaxies, we see a clear \alph-enhancement and \feh{} deficiency in extended galaxies even with the same \sigmacen{} and \mstar{}.
+One of the plausible explanations is an \exsitu{} related scenario: the more extended stellar halo is the result of a rich accretion history enabled by a higher halo mass, which can also quench the satellites more efficiently and lead to the higher \alphafe{} and \feh{} deficiency in the satellite population and then in the stellar halo after merging.

-Using absorption line indices, \citet{LiuAPJL2016} studied dwarf galaxies in different environments and found that not only does the \sigmacen{}-\alphafe{} relation's scatter increase toward the lower-\sigmacen{} end, but it is also not random: dwarf galaxies in denser environment seem to show an elevated \alphafe{} values than their counterparts from low-density environment.
-In \citet{WatsonMNRAS2022}, the authors reveal a similar trend using elliptical and S0 galaxies from the SAMI IFU survey, where the environment is characterized by the local surface galaxy density ($\Sigma_5$).
-Interestingly, the authors also noted that this environmental dependence is specific to ETGs and does not apply to spiral galaxies. \citet{RomeroGomezMNRAS2023} also showcased the elevated \alphafe{} values for dwarf galaxies in a high-density environment using the SAMI IFU data in the nearby Fornax cluster.
-With the MANGA IFU data, \citet{OyarzunAPJ2022} also found that satellites in more massive dark matter halos tend to have higher \mgfe.
-Within the satellites, they also recovered evidence that their outskirts seem to be more \alph-enhanced than the center, further supporting the environmental-driven, outside-in-quenching scenario.
+Focusing on dwarf galaxies, \citet{LiuAPJL2016} found that the increasing scatter of the \sigmacen{}-\alphafe{} relation depends on the environment at the low \sigmacen{} end: dwarf galaxies in denser environments show elevated \alphafe{} values.
+Similarly, other works using the SAMI IFU survey also find elevated \alphafe{} for dwarf galaxies in high-density environments \citep{WatsonMNRAS2022, RomeroGomezMNRAS2023}.
+Using the MANGA IFU data, \citet{OyarzunAPJ2022} found that satellites in more massive dark matter halos have higher \mgfe{} in general and exhibit more \alph-enhanced outskirts than the centers, further supporting the environmentally driven, outside-in-quenching scenario.
 While this scenario was supported by other works as well \citep[e.g.,][]{Annibali2011AA, Scott2017MNRAS}, others have pointed to a different direction \citep[e.g.,][]{LaBarbera2014MNRAS}.
-So far, the path to a solid conclusion appears to be complicated by various definitions of `environment', stellar population analysis methods, and potential aperture effects in different datasets.
+So far, the path to a solid conclusion appears to be complicated by various definitions of `environment', by stellar population analysis methods, and by potential aperture effects across different datasets.